 Once you have been diagnosed with depression and you are beginning (or considering) some kind of treatment, it is important to have a variety of strategies to help you cope with everyday life.

-- Talking with a family member or friend about your feelings can often be helpful.
-Sometimes the people in your life may seem very busy and you might think that your feelings aren’t important enough to take up their time, but they are.
-It’s helpful to figure out when your family/friend is available so that you can ask them to set aside some time to talk with you.
+- Talking with a family member or other trusted adult about your feelings can often be helpful.
+Sometimes the people in your life may seem very busy and you might think that your feelings aren’t important enough to take up their time, but they are!
+It’s helpful to figure out when your family member or trusted adult is most available so that you can ask them to set aside some time to talk with you.

 - Try to keep up with your daily activities, even when you don’t feel 100%.
-Be sure to include at least one thing each day that you enjoy, plus an activity that you already know helps you relax.
-Staying as close to a routine as possible is especially important if you are depressed.
+Be sure to do at least one thing each day that you enjoy, and include activities in your daily routine that you know help you relax.
+Staying as close to a routine as possible is especially important if you have depression.

 - Eating healthy foods and being active can help improve your mood.
 Try to get some kind of exercise for at least 30 minutes, 3 to 4 times a week.
-Likewise, it is important to keep to a regular sleep schedule.
+It is also important to keep to a regular sleep schedule.

 What else do I need to know?

 Depression is more common than you think and most people who receive treatment for depression get better.
-Unfortunately, many people who are depressed don’t seek help.
+Unfortunately, many people who have depression don’t seek help.
 Some people think that seeking treatment is a sign of weakness.
 Others are afraid to be seen as “crazy” for seeing a counselor or taking medication.
 Some people feel that their thoughts and feelings aren’t important enough to concern others, or are none of anyone else’s business.
-Don’t be one of these people.
-Depression is real and with help you can get better.
+Don’t let these beliefs get in your way!
+Depression is real and with help you CAN get better.